4belito/Connect4/README.md

 ## Variations of the Game
-The board can be configured for any number of columns and rows, as well as the number of discs you have to connect to win the game.
+The board can be configured for any number of columns and rows, as well as the number of disks you have to connect to win the game.
 In addition, a cylinder option is available, connecting the left-hand side of the board to the right-hand side.

 ## Installing